Environmental governance in Brazil: Biofuels

-First-generation biofuels are made using food crops explicitly grown for fuel production (for example ethanol made from sugar cane) and are not regarded as environmentally beneficial.
+First-generation biofuels are made using food crops explicitly grown for fuel production, for example ethanol made from sugar cane, and are not regarded as environmentally beneficial.
 Advanced biofuels (2nd generation and up) however are seen as an important route to sustainable development.
-Brazil's Environment Minister Izabella Teixeira claims that “biofuel production in Brazil is driven by public policies that seek to increase its production in a "sustainable manner", conserving nature, creating jobs and sharing the benefits among the population”.
+Brazil's Environment Minister Izabella Teixeira has said that "biofuel production in Brazil is driven by public policies that seek to increase its production in a "sustainable manner", conserving nature, creating jobs and sharing the benefits among the population".

 Sustainable biofuel production involves intense agricultural activity and therefore must be carefully planned and managed.
 Brazil is one of the world's leading biofuel producers and importers.
-The Environment Minister also claimed that “the strategy of boosting ethanol and biodiesel production is founded on a combination of two important management tools and agricultural and environmental planning: Ecological and Economic Zoning and Agro-Ecological Zoning”.
+The Environment Minister also claimed that "the strategy of boosting ethanol and biodiesel production is founded on a combination of two important management tools and agricultural and environmental planning: Ecological and Economic Zoning and Agro-Ecological Zoning".
 These strategies were put in place by the NEP and the case with biofuels demonstrates how the NEP instruments can be applied successfully to the economy, whilst at the same time promoting sustainability.